NCIP/gdc-docs/docs/Data_Portal/Users_Guide/analysis_center.md

 ## Tool Panel

-As each tool is selected, it is loaded in the Analysis Center within a panel.
+As each tool is selected, it is loaded in the 'Analysis Center' within a panel.

 [![Analysis Center Tools Panel](images/AnalysisCenterToolPanel.png)](images/AnalysisCenterToolPanel.png "Click to see the full image.")